rebeclem/aphids/snaq.md

 * Rerun snaq.
 On an interactive node, load the julia module, then do step 9 above to access the environment.
 Use steps 3-6 to build your new VCF files. and then follow steps 11-12 to run snaq again.

 Let's confirm our results with [bpp.md](bpp.md)

+If there's hybridization going on between aphis and myzus, I'd like to [test for hybridization between the two groups](snaq_both.md).